NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/Monash Bioinformatics Training Platform User Guide--DOCID100.md

 | RNA-Seq              | NGSDataRNASeq      |
 | De novo Assembly     | NGSDataDeNovo      |

 The complete container URL are used to pull down the datasets into the BTP instances.
-The URLs are defined on the datasets metadata.
+The URLs are defined on the datasets metadata file, which is used by **Puppet** to pull down the datasets into the BTP instances upon deployment.

 ### Training Materials